The Highlands Current

 Gordon Stewart (1939-2014), Founder

 Stewart was truly a Renaissance man — a businessman, actor, director, musician, conductor and writer.
 Long before he moved to Garrison and started the website and paper, he studied music and drama at the University of Vienna and earned an MFA in Directing from the Yale School of Drama.
 After working in the 1970s as a speechwriter for New York Mayor John Lindsay and President Jimmy Carter, he directed The Elephant Man on Broadway, served as vice president of the American Stock Exchange, and from 1991 to 2006 was president of the Insurance Information Institute.
-In 2012 he directed The Beggar’s Opera at the Philipstown Depot Theatre and in 2013 funded and conducted performances of Handel’s Messiah at St. Mary’s Church in Cold Spring.
+In 2012 he directed The Beggar’s Opera at the Philipstown Depot Theatre and in 2013 funded and conducted performances of Handel’s Messiah at St. Mary’s Episcopal Church in Cold Spring.

-Chip Rowe, Managing Editor
+Chip Rowe, Editor

 Rowe, who has been with The Current since 2013, is a former longtime national magazine editor.
 He started his career as a reporter for The Muskegon Chronicle in Michigan, followed by The Idaho Statesman in Boise and the Rapid City Journal in South Dakota as its Washington correspondent.
-The Philipstown resident has bachelor’s and master’s degrees in journalism from Northwestern University.
+The Garrison resident has bachelor’s and master’s degrees in journalism from Northwestern University.

 Alison Rooney, Arts Editor